Discovery Field Trips

 - Enhances the science curriculum for 3rd-5th grade students.

-- Students identify basic parts of a plant and their functions: roots, stems, leaves and flowers.
+- Identify basic parts of a plant and the function of each: roots, stems, leaves and flowers.

 Tropical Rain Forest (March-May)